April in the rhythm of TCM: Kickstart your spring energy and new beginning

 The liver loves freedom, flexibility, and movement.
 Prolonged sitting and inactivity are not good for it, as they promote stagnation.
 April is therefore an ideal month to start regularly moving the body after winter.

 Brisk walks, spending time outdoors, running, swimming, cycling, light aerobic exercise, stretching, or yoga are suitable.
-Movements that relieve tension and promote flexibility are particularly beneficial.
+Movements that release tension and promote flexibility are particularly beneficial.

-In spring, it is also good to remember to protect yourself from the wind, especially in the nape of the neck.
+In spring, it is also good to think about protection from the wind, especially in the nape of the neck.
 Wind is a significant external factor during this period and can unnecessarily weaken the body.

 4. Wans for April: inner balance and tension release

-The April period naturally includes blends that align with the theme of spring – that is, with growth, transformation, inner strength, but also the need to release accumulated tension.
-The energy of this month can be intense, so it makes sense to balance it with gentle support.
+Blends that harmonise with the theme of spring naturally fit into the April period – that is, with growth, transformation, inner strength, but also the need to release accumulated tension.
+The energy of this month can be intense, and therefore it makes sense to balance it with gentle support.

-064 Calming the Storm corresponds to days when there is greater internal tension or restlessness.
+064 Calming the Storm corresponds to days when greater internal tension or restlessness appears.
 It follows the period of spring cleansing and is thematically related to the Wood element, which in TCM is associated with spring and the liver system.
-It contains, for example, turmeric, traditionally associated with normal liver function, and magnolia bark, which contributes to normal intestinal tract function.
-Overall, it fits into a period when there is a need to calm and release internal tension.
+It contains, for example, long turmeric, traditionally associated with normal liver function, and magnolia bark, which contributes to normal intestinal tract function.
+Overall, it fits into a period when it is necessary to calm and release internal tension.

-061 Peace Between the General and the Cook is based on a classic Traditional Chinese Medicine recipe and corresponds to the energy of spring, when inner strength gradually develops.
-In the context of April, it builds on the theme of new beginnings and finding balance between activity and calm.
+061 Peace between the General and the Cook is based on a classic Traditional Chinese Medicine recipe and corresponds to the energy of spring, when inner strength gradually develops.
+In the context of April, it follows the theme of new beginnings and finding balance between activity and calm.
 It contains ginger, traditionally used to support vitality and energy, and field mint, which is associated with normal digestion.
-It acts as a gentle refreshment during a period when the body is gradually awakening to greater activity.
+It acts as a gentle refreshment during a period when the body gradually awakens to greater activity.

 5. PRAWTEINS for April - support the power of wans

-PRAWTEINS, which are based on a combination of superfoods and natural ingredients in organic raw quality, naturally complement the spring transition to a more active regime and fit well into the April period.
+PRAWTEINS, which are based on a combination of superfoods and natural ingredients in BIO RAW quality, naturally complement the spring transition to a more active regime and fit well into the April period.

 PRAWTEIN Aloe vera plus is associated with lightness.
-Its base is aloe vera, which has been used for centuries in traditional approaches, and in combination with other plant ingredients, it creates a complex focused on the overall balance of the organism.
+Its base is aloe vera, which has been used for centuries in traditional approaches and, in combination with other plant ingredients, creates a complex focused on the overall balance of the organism.

-PRAWTEIN I’m Happy is formulated to promote inner well-being and a pleasant mood, which corresponds well with the April period when mood swings and emotional sensitivity may be more prevalent.
+PRAWTEIN I’m Happy is, by its composition, focused on inner well-being and a pleasant mood, which corresponds well to the April period when mood swings and emotional sensitivity may appear more often.

-PRAWTEIN C Plus fits into the spring period as a fundamental "restart" after winter.
-It contains natural sources of vitamin C from superfoods such as camu camu, rose hips, or blueberries, and thematically corresponds to the period when the body transitions from a heavier winter to a lighter regime.
-In April, it naturally aligns with the theme of lightening, energy, and a new start.
+PRAWTEIN C Plus fits into the spring period as a basic "restart" after winter.
+It contains natural sources of vitamin C from superfoods such as camu camu, rose hips, or blueberries and thematically corresponds to the period when the body transitions from a heavier winter to a lighter regime.
+In April, it naturally harmonises with the theme of lightening up, energy, and a new start.

 6. Essential oils for April

-Aromatherapy can complement the overall tuning of body and mind in April.
+Aromatherapy can complement the overall mood of the body and mind well in April.
 The spring period is associated with movement, transformation, and sometimes internal tension, so fragrances that bring relaxation, lightness, and a feeling of greater fluidity are naturally suitable.

-Wood draws on the energy of the wood element, which is closely linked to spring.
-The scent is fresh, herbaceous, and slightly mentholated, and thematically relates to growth, movement, and inner development.
+Wood is based on the energy of the Wood element, which is closely associated with spring.
+The scent is fresh, herbal, and slightly menthol, and thematically follows growth, movement, and inner development.
 It helps to induce a feeling where things naturally start to get going and gain direction.

 Flow works with the theme of fluidity and harmony.
-Its sweeter, balsamic scent with fresh notes supports a feeling of inner calm and "flow," meaning a state where things happen naturally without unnecessary pressure.
-This is key in April.
-Don't try to push, but let the energy flow.
+Its sweeter, balsamic scent with fresh notes supports a feeling of inner calm and "flow", i.e., a state where things go naturally without unnecessary pressure.
+This is precisely key in April.
+Not to push, but to let energy flow.

-I’m Happy complements the emotional aspect of spring.
+I’m Happy complements the emotional level of spring.
 This blend is associated with a feeling of joy, lightness, and inner harmony.
-The citrus-floral scent helps to induce a positive mood, release tension, and return to a greater sense of well-being.
+The citrus-floral scent helps to induce a positive mood, release tension, and return to greater well-being.

 7. Work with emotions

 April isn't just about movement or diet.
 Working with emotions is equally important.
-In Traditional Chinese Medicine, the liver is closely linked to anger, frustration, irritability, resentment, and suppressed pressure.
-If these emotions accumulate over a long period, they disrupt the free flow of energy.
+In Traditional Chinese Medicine, the Liver is closely linked to anger, frustration, irritability, resentment, and suppressed pressure.
+If these emotions accumulate over time, they disrupt the free flow of energy.

 Nature is also a very natural support.
 Greenery, fresh air, and regular time outdoors help to harmonise energy and bring a person back to greater calm.